 Most retailers sell through different platforms.
 Some have brick-and-mortar stores, physical catalogs, eCommerce platforms and even sell through different marketplaces.

-That is why, over the past few years, PIM systems have arisen as a way to organise data to output data adapted to different sales channels, i.e. when trying to sell through different marketplaces.
+That is why, over the past few years, PIM systems have arisen as a way to organize data to output data adapted to different sales channels, i.e. when trying to sell through different marketplaces.

 2. Showing relevant merchandising

-All eCommerce managers know how important it is to present the products in a way that appeal the customer.
+All eCommerce managers know how important it is to present the products in a way that appeal to the customer.
 This is a matter of how you do it, but also of what items you present.
 Why?
 Well, mainly because retailers struggle with an average online shopping cart abandonment rate of 69.23%.
 1